 • The journalistic (story-telling) value of the image receives priority over pictorial quality

-• Images that misrepresent the truth, such as those from events or activities arranged specifically for photography or of subjects directed or hired for photography, are not eligible.
+• photos that misrepresent the truth, such as those from events or activities arranged specifically for photography or of subjects directed or hired for photography, are not eligible.

 Editing Guidelines for PJ: